A long time ago in a galaxy far away….

 Obviously, Prince George’s climate often made astronomy impossible, and we had to stay at home to enjoy other pursuits.
 On one cloudy, cold night, while I was working with my Ireland stamp collection, I came across a stamp commemorating Dunsink Observatory in Dublin.
 I had never heard of that observatory, but the stamp made me wonder if there were other stamps with astronomical themes.
 A quick check of my Scott Standard Post Stamp Catalogue confirmed the existence of hundreds!
 I began searching for them in earnest.

 My collection now contains several hundred astronomy-related topical stamps.
 It could contain several thousand, but one of my collecting policies is only to buy stamps, covers (used envelopes), and collateral items that appeal to me.
-Following is a selection of stamps, covers, and souvenir sheets from astrophilately my collection.
+Following is a selection of stamps, covers, postcards, and souvenir sheets from my astrophilately collection.

 Some stamps, postcards, and covers from my collection.